A Hero & A Heroine

 This fine man, reader, by step, by increment, and seemingly by evil design was progressively failed by society, its science, and, as a result of toxic engineering, by those closest to him.
 He would pay more than most MFM sufferers—There have been others—for his provoked transgression.
 He would be—perhaps deliberately—aggravated so that he suffered un-mitigating depressions he found, at last, no longer tolerable...

 Indeed, Druffel succinctly conveys how he would be inexorably driven over the cliffs of the blackest despair by the activities and initiatives of duplicitous others.
 He would be goaded, lead actually; drawn out on a precarious limb after years of government duplicity, institutional subterfuge, and agency chicanery.
+All that was extant!

 ...And then the limb was sawed off.
-With great deliberation and at the nadir of an abject hopelessness, he took his own life.
+With great deliberation and at the nadir of abject hopelessness, he took his own life.

 Jacques Vallee wrote about Linda Moulton Howe and Stanton Friedman being played in a similar fashion.
 J. Allen Hynek and Edward J. Ruppelt wrote about the many hundreds of credible witnesses who initiate a report and then, abruptly, don’t follow up on their testimony.
 Richard Dolan and Robert Hastings make rationally credible cases for an unelected government’s ufological interference and manipulation … and worse things.